 email address: email@example.com

-AXA ICAS Limited trading as a division of AXA Health, is a private limited company incorporated in England and Wales with company number 02548573 and whose registered office is at 20 Gracechurch Street, London EC3V 0BG.
+AXA ICAS Limited trading as AXA Health, is a private limited company incorporated in England and Wales with company number 02548573 and whose registered office is at 20 Gracechurch Street, London EC3V 0BG.

-AXA ICAS Occupational Health Services Limited trading as a division of AXA Health, is a private limited company incorporated in England and Wales with company number 01336017 and whose registered office is at 20 Gracechurch Street, London EC3V 0BG
+AXA ICAS Occupational Health Services Limited trading as AXA Health, is a private limited company incorporated in England and Wales with company number 01336017 and whose registered office is at 20 Gracechurch Street, London EC3V 0BG

-AXA PPP healthcare Administration Services Limited trading as AXA Health, is a private limited company incorporated in England and Wales with company number 05961472 and whose registered office is at 20 Gracechurch Street, London EC3V 0BG.
+AXA Health Services Limited trading as AXA Health, is a private limited company incorporated in England and Wales with company number 05961472 and whose registered office is at 20 Gracechurch Street, London EC3V 0BG.

-Information about the companies in the AXA UK Group is available here.
+Information about some of the other companies in the wider AXA UK Group is available here.

 Your personal information can help us give you a better, more personalised service.
 But looking after that data is a big responsibility.
 We take our responsibilities seriously, so we've introduced internationally recognised data privacy rules to protect you.
 We keep your data safe, confidential and will never sell it.
 And, if you ask us to, we'll tell you exactly what information we have so you can be sure it's up-to-date and accurate.